PlayStation 4 system software: Remote Play and second screen

-Through Remote Play users can operate their PS4 through the uses of a PlayStation Vita handheld game console, allowing for the play of PS4 games and other media on the small device via streaming.
+Through Remote Play, users can operate their PS4 through the uses of a PlayStation Vita handheld game console, allowing for the play of PS4 games and other media on the small device via streaming.
 All games that do not require the PlayStation Move or PlayStation Camera are compatible.

-The second screen can be used to display unique content when playing games that support this option, but it should not be confused with a split-screen.
-The second screen may be used to show extra content like maps, alternate camera angles, radar or even playbooks in sports games.
+The second screen can be used to display unique content when playing games that support this option, not to be confused with a split-screen.
+The second screen may be used to show extra content like maps, alternate camera angles, radar or playbooks in sports games.
 Apart from PlayStation Vita, other mobile devices such as iPads or Android tablets can also be used as a second screen.
 That comes in the form of both the official PlayStation App and game companion apps such as Knack's Quest.

 Social features

-A heavy emphasis on social features has been placed on the PlayStation 4 console, loading up the PS4 with a number of share-centric apps and features.
-The [What's New] feature, which allows users to check out their friends' latest activities via a landing page full of their pictures, trophies and other recent events, is an easy way to find out what friends have been up to.
-On the other hand, a cross-chat feature dubbed [Party Chat] is an interesting way to keep in touch.
-This gives gamers the ability to chat with other users whether or not they're playing the same title.
+The PS4 has a number of social-centric apps and features.
+The What's New feature allows users to check out their friends' latest activities via a landing page with their pictures, trophies and other recent events.
+A live-chat feature, named Party Chat, gives users the ability to chat with other users through both text-chat and voice-chat, regardless of whether or not they're playing the same title.

-The PS4's sharing capabilities adds another layer to console gaming.
-PS4 owners are able to capture or livestream the gameplay with a simple button touch.
-They can record up to 60 minutes of their latest gaming exploits with a quick press of the Share button on the controller.
+PS4 owners are able to capture or livestream gameplay using the SHARE button on the Dualshock controller.
+This feature has the ability to record up to 60 minutes of gameplay.
 Footage can be shared on Facebook, Twitter and YouTube.
-They also have the ability to broadcast their gameplay in real-time to Twitch and Ustream in addition to recording videos.
+They also have the ability to broadcast their gameplay in real-time to Twitch in addition to recording videos.
+This feature also supported live-streaming to Ustream, prior to the deprecation of Ustream in 2018.

 There are also other social features such as community creation.
-Some of them are introduced via system updates.
-Favorite Groups is a new section within the Friends app, and acts as a way to quickly access other people a user plays with the most.
+Some of them were introduced via system updates.
+Favorite Groups is a section within the Friends app, and acts as a way to quickly access other people a user plays with the most.
 This feature is aimed at making it easier and faster to get into a game session with friends.
 On the other hand, communities are new hubs that can be formed around shared interests like games, activities, or play styles.
 There also exist other smaller social features on PS4, such as the ability to message a friend with a request to watch their gameplay live.